AbdullahRefaey/Fourier-and-Wavelet-Domain-Processing-/README.md

 Environment: Google Co-lab.

-This repository shows an approach for image processign based on Fourier Transform and Wavelet Domain Processing.
+This repository shows an approach for image processing based on Fourier Transform (FT) and Wavelet Domain (WD) Processing.

 It will be updated soon.